mdelapenya/lpn/README.md

   lpn checkImage [command]

 Available Commands:
-  nightly     Check if the proper Liferay Portal Nightly Build image has been pulled by lpn release     Check if the proper Liferay Portal release image has been pulled by lpn
+  commerce    Check if the proper Liferay Portal with Commerce Build image has been pulled by lpn nightly     Check if the proper Liferay Portal Nightly Build image has been pulled by lpn release     Check if the proper Liferay Portal release image has been pulled by lpn